MA Physical Education and School Sport

 Away from studying, why not try out the gyms, fitness studios and sports halls in our £28 million Sports Complex, or watch a blockbuster film at our student-run cinema with Dolby Atmos audio.

-Find out moreThe student achievement team are on hand to help you succeed during your studies at Solent.
+The student achievement team are on hand to help you succeed during your studies at Solent.
 They aim to contact you at key times during your time here with personalised information, advice and guidance, by email or phone.

-Access Solent provides information, advice and guidance for disabled students.
+The disability advice team provides information, advice and guidance for disabled students.

 All students can access Succeed@Solent, Solent's online guide to getting better grades.
 It offers extensive, practical information and advice on topics such as academic writing, research and presentations.

-BA (Hons) Education offers students an interdisciplinary approach to understanding education alongside a placement in an educational setting.
-Students will develop the knowledge and skills to successfully apply for teacher training PGCE/School direct approaches or other educational routes/careers.
+Students will develop the knowledge and skills to successfully apply for teacher training upon graduation in PGCE or School direct approaches or other educational routes/careers.

-The tuition fees for the 2023/24 academic year are:
+Find out moreThe tuition fees for the 2026/27 academic year are:

 For further information, please visit our tuition fees page.